Key takeaways

-Flecainide side effects include irregular heartbeats, heart failure, and an increased risk of death after a heart attack
+Flecainide is used to treat or prevent serious heart rhythm problems but can cause severe side effects including new or worsened arrhythmias, heart failure, and an increased risk of death after a heart attack.

 Flecainide is a generic prescription drug used to treat or prevent serious and life-threatening heartbeat abnormalities.
 These abnormalities include chaotic, fast heartbeats of the upper chambers of the heart (paroxysmal atrial fibrillation and atrial flutter) and fast or irregular heartbeats of the lower chambers (ventricular tachycardia and other ventricular arrhythmias).
 As an antiarrhythmic, flecainide slows and stabilizes heartbeats by weakening nerve activity.